rust-lang/reference/src/items/enumerations.md

 In this example, `Cat` is a _struct-like enum variant_, whereas `Dog` is simply called an enum variant.

+An enum where no constructors contain fields are called a *<a name="field-less-enum">field-less enum</a>*.

 ## Discriminants

 Each enum instance has a _discriminant_: an integer logically associated to it that is used to determine which variant it holds.
-An opaque reference to this discriminant can be obtained with the [`mem::discriminant`] function.

 Under the [default representation], the discriminant is interpreted as an `isize` value.
 However, the compiler is allowed to use a smaller type (or another means of distinguishing variants) in its actual memory layout.

-If the [primitive representation] or the [`C` representation] is used, the leading bytes of a variant (for example, two bytes if `#[repr(u16)]` is used), will correspond exactly to the discriminant.

 ### Assigning Discriminant Values